d-smith/sumoreader/terraform/rsmaint/README.md

 in the redshift subnet with the security group that allows ssh access.

 The script requires the security group id and subnet id, you can get these by running the getparams script.
+Note you may need to set the AWS_DEFAULT_REGION environment variable if you want to go against a region that is different from your default.

 On occasion the instance id can't be harvested - when that happens you can go to the amazon console to get the public ip address or use the aws cli.